itsmattking/Togo/README.md

 ## Customizing Togo

-Now you have a complete CMS system for free, but you can also customize what fields are used, what order they appear, and even use your own templates for complete customization.
+Togo is set up to work with sensible defaults out of the box, but you can customize what fields are used, what order they appear, and even use your own templates to show fields when editing or creating content.

 ### Telling Togo which fields to use